layer-3/docs/docs/learn/index.md

 ---
 sidebar_position: 1
 title: Introduction
-description: Learn about Yellow SDK, state channels, and the Yellow Network ecosystem
+description: Learn about state channels, and the Yellow Network ecosystem
-keywords: [yellow sdk, nitrolite, state channels, blockchain scaling, web3 development]
+keywords: [state channels, blockchain scaling, web3 development]
 ---

-# Introduction to Yellow SDK
+# Introduction

-The Yellow SDK empowers developers to build high-performance decentralized applications that combine the speed of traditional web apps with the security and decentralization of blockchain technology.
+Learn how to build high-performance decentralized applications that combine the speed of traditional web apps with the security and decentralization of blockchain technology.

 ## What is Yellow SDK?

-Yellow SDK is a real-time communication toolkit built on the **NitroliteRPC** protocol.
+**Yellow SDK** is a real-time communication toolkit built on the _Nitrolite RPC_ protocol.
 It enables developers to create applications with:

 - **Instant messaging** between participants
 - **Secure authentication** using wallet signatures